CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 and annihilation operators in terms of operations on qubits in a way that preserves the fermionic anti-commutation relations,

-While the occupation number
-basis and the Jordan-Wigner transformation allow for the representation of a single fermionic creation or annihilation operator by O(n) qubit operations, the Bravyi-Kitaev basis and transformation require only O(log n) qubit operations to represent one fermionic operator.

 3) The electronic Hamiltonian is real (due to time-reversal symmetry), what consequences does that have on the terms in the qubit Hamiltonian after the Jordan-Wigner transformation?